sbr-hkyr/MobileAppProject/README.md

  Use in TDM Calculation
 ```

-The OCR functionality assists with extracting relevant laboratory and medication information from fictional laboratory reports.

-Extracted information is reviewed and confirmed by the user before being used in a calculation.
+Extracted values require user review and confirmation before being used in the calculation workflow.

-This follows the case-study concept of:
+This follows the optional camera workflow described in the case study.

-**Camera → Capture → Review → Confirm Value → Use in Calculation**.

 ---

 ## 10. Concentration-Time Visualization

-The application provides a concentration-time graph for pharmacokinetic visualization and simulation.
+The application provides a concentration-time graph for pharmacokinetic visualization and regimen simulation.

-This helps users understand how Vancomycin concentration changes over time under a selected dosing regimen.
+This allows users to visually explore changes in Vancomycin concentration over time.

 ---